sipusumit/lalrpop-lsp/README.md

 # LALRPOP language server

-## Introduction
 This repo holds a language server for [LALRPOP](https://github.com/lalrpop/lalrpop), an LR(1) parser generator for Rust.

 ## Installation
 Install the extension from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=LitiaEeloo.lalrpop-language-server).
-The extension will try to download the language server binary through cargo if it doesn't see `lalrpop-lsp` in `PATH`.
+The first cold start up will be **slow** because the extension will try to install the language server binary through `cargo` if it doesn't see `lalrpop-lsp` in `PATH`.
 You can always remove the downloaded binary by running `cargo uninstall lalrpop-lsp` and switch to a manually downloaded version.

 ## Head's up (!)